OpenLemur/Lemur/README.md

 We [fork MINT](https://github.com/OpenLemur/mint-bench) codebase to share the configs we used.
 Please refer to [this config folder](https://github.com/OpenLemur/mint-bench/tree/main/configs) for more details.
 Please run vllm with [`vllm_lemur.sh`](./scripts/deploy/vllm_lemur.sh) script.

 #### WebArena
-We fork WebArena codebase to enable VLLM evaluation.
+We [fork WebArena](https://github.com/OpenLemur/webarena) codebase to enable vLLM evaluation.
+To run the evaluation on WebArena, please refer to our [forked WebArena codebase](https://github.com/OpenLemur/webarena).
-🚧 Working in progress

 #### InterCode
 🚧 Working in progress